 July 1- Refund Deadline for Fall .

-In order to receive your refund of $200, you must notify us in writing of your intent to cancel your contract or e-mail us at PSCHousing@mail.wvu.edu .
+$125 of the $200 deposit is refundable if you notify us in writing of your intent to cancel your contract or e-mail us at PSCHousing@mail.wvu.edu .
 Once you submit your cancellation, you will cancel your admission, registration, financial aid, scholarships, orientation, and housing.
 This notice must be postmarked or time stamped by July 1 regardless of when the deposit is paid.
 After this date, the deposit is nonrefundable and the contract is legally binding for the entire academic year as long as you attend PSC.
 If you do not cancel by July 1, you will be billed for the entire academic year and will not be released from the contract as long as you are attending PSC.

-In order to receive your refund of $200, you must notify us in writing of your intent to cancel your contract or e-mail us at PSCHousing@mail.wvu.edu .
+$125 of the $200 deposit is refundable if you notify us in writing of your intent to cancel your contract or e-mail us at PSCHousing@mail.wvu.edu .
 Once you submit your cancellation, you will cancel your admission, registration, financial aid, scholarships, orientation, and housing.
 This notice must be postmarked or time stamped by December 1 regardless of when the deposit is paid.
 After this date, the deposit is nonrefundable and the contract is legally binding for the entire academic year as long as you attend PSC.
 If you do not cancel by December 1, you will be billed for the entire academic year and will not be released from the contract as long as you are attending PSC.

 Summer Housing Options

 University Place remains open throughout the summer.
-More information, including costs, is available from the Residence Life and Housing office at 304.788.7407 or firstname.lastname@example.org .
+More information, including costs, is available from the Office of Housing and Residence Life at 304.788.7407 or email@example.com .
 An application for summer housing may be printed by clicking here.